morelli03/Maveric/README.md

 - **Return to home**: The drone is able to return to its starting point by using the GPS coordinates stored at takeoff and flying back to that location.
 - **Automatic flight mode**: The drone can be programmed to perform automatic flights following a predetermined path using an integrated GPS.

-## Wiring

-"When wiring are done, place it here"

 ## Coding

 To upload the program to the Arduino board that will be used as a controller, follow these steps: